jamesrcole/dispGol/README.md

 --------------

 Current version 0.1

+  * 2012-05-28: fixed problem with incorrect size of timeDisp backgrounds (shown behind the grids) only having the correct size when the grids had the same number of rows as columns.

   * 0.1 - 2012-05-12
      * really messy code: it started out just drawing static diagrams but then I realised an animation would be the best way to present the information so it evolved in that direction.
 Having never done graphics/animation before, learnt how the drawing/animation library worked as I was writing the code, so it wasn't clear how to organise things as I was going along.